 Skyrim for PS4 & Xbox One

-As expected, the Skyrim Remaster will be available for Xbox One, PlayStation 4 and Windows PC.
-It won’t be released for the PS3, Xbox 360, or Wii U.
+As expected, the Skyrim remaster will be available for Xbox One, PlayStation 4 and Windows PC.
+Next year, it should head to the new Nintendo Switch but Bethesda hasn’t confirmed it outright.
+It won’t be released for the PS3, Xbox 360, or Nintendo’s Wii U.

 Bethesda says that “if you own the PC version of Skyrim and all its add-ons – Dawnguard, Hearthfire and Dragonborn – on Steam, you’ll get a free upgrade to Skyrim Special Edition” when it releases later this year.
 The same applies to anyone who owns Skyrim Legendary Edition on Steam.